 - promote the reduction of unnecessary regulatory obligations on the sector.

-The ACNC is led by Commissioner Hon Dr Gary Johns, Assistant Commissioner Murray Baird, and a strong leadership team.
+The ACNC is led by Commissioner Hon Dr Gary Johns and a strong leadership team.
 The ACNC Commissioner's position is established by section 110-5 of the ACNC Act.

 Read more about our leaders.